Heritage Crafts

 Issues affecting the viability

-• Training issues: there are a wide range of short courses available and much skills exchange and mentoring happens within lapidary societies and clubs.
+• Training and recruitment issues – There are a wide range of short courses available and much skills exchange and mentoring happens within lapidary societies and clubs.
 There are few options for formal training and most will learn on the job.

 Support organisations